UNICEF's vision for children in Indonesia

 At the heart of this programme lie a number of key objectives, shared by all UN agencies, which direct UNICEF’s work in Indonesia:

-UNICEF’s activities in Indonesia focus closely on the most vulnerable and marginalised women and children, and aim to support ongoing progress towards achieving the Millennium Development Goals with a focus on equity – ensuring that such progress also touches those who currently are missing out, overlooked, or otherwise unable to benefit from the improvements already experienced by many Indonesians.
+UNICEF’s activities in Indonesia focus closely on the most vulnerable and marginalised women and children, and work towards achieving the Sustainable Development Goals by 2030– ensuring that such progress also touches those who currently are missing out, overlooked, or otherwise unable to benefit from the improvements already experienced by many Indonesians.